 Google My Business listings can show up in various places when a local search is performed.
 In the next section of the guide, we’ll look at what GMB listings look like and where they appear.

 Need to know more about local SEO and what local searches are before you continue?
 Head over to our Complete Guide to Local SEO now.

-Where do Google My Business listings show up online?
+Where does a Google My Business listing show up online?

 Google Knowledge Panel